Edustartari/criminal-map/README.md

 You can access here: [https://criminal-map.vercel.app](https://criminal-map.vercel.app/)

-Have you ever wondered which neighborhood in the city of São Paulo, Brazil is the most dangerous?
-And which is the most safer?
-You can find the answer here on this interactive map.
+An interactive and attractive panorama that exposes the crime numbers of the largest Brazilian metropolis.
+This application shows the city map and details of crimes in different categories in each neighborhood.

 I retrieved official statistics from SSP ([State Secretariat for Public Security of São Paulo](https://www.ssp.sp.gov.br/)).

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a React and [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ![Screenshot from 2023-12-14 22-51-15](https://github.com/Edustartari/criminal-map/assets/47463985/77236a8c-4089-4e9c-992c-8eef68c62473)